 Every strong professional lifter understands the vital importance of technique.
 Technique is so crucial that it is literally the difference between a successful lift and a failed lift.
 It can also potentially be the difference between an injury and a non-injury.

 The problem I see with many folks starting out today is that everyone wants to hurry up.
 Hurry, hurry, hurry seems to be the theme of nearly every individual I come across.

 The problem with getting anxious is that it usually causes sloppiness and rapidly worsens an already bad situation.
 Once you can be patient and accept this then you can ease anxiety and perform a subsequent task without failure and without worry that you’re making an already bad situation worse.
 How many times have we all been there?

-The thing is that both in life and when in training we should learn to slow down and get it right the first time.
+The thing is that both in life and when in training you should learn to slow down and get it right the first time.
 For whatever reason when it comes to the kettlebell clean in my experience it seems that first time lifters just want to hurry to pull the weight off the ground almost without any thought or seamless execution.

 Once again the point of control is by making a smooth transition with the bell.
 I mean why even bother attempting a press, or front squat if your kettlebell clean isn’t properly handled?

-The thing is that many folks would find that a great deal of the fix would come from cleaning up their clean!
+You will find that a great deal of your problems can be solved from cleaning up your clean!
 Nice choice of words, right?